nadinCodeHat/SDI/README.md

 2.Right click and select "Git Bash Here".
 3.Type "git clone https://github.com/CSWanigasooriya/SDI.git".
 4.The repository willl be cloned after a while to the location where you selected.
-5.Do what ever the changes you want.
+5.Do whatever the changes you want.
 6.Type "git status" to view all changes that you've done.
 7.Type "git add .", this adds all the changes to the staging area.
 8.Type "git commit -m "(Add a meaning full commit here)"".
 For example if you added a file: "git commit -m "Addded file Text.txt"".